Rita Ora

-Rita Sahatçiu Ora ([ˈɾita sahatˈtʃiu ˈɔɾa]; born Rita Sahatçiu on 26 November 1990) is a British singer and songwriter.
-She rose to prominence in February 2012 when she featured on DJ Fresh's single, "Hot Right Now", which reached number one in the UK.
-Her debut studio album, Ora, released in August 2012, debuted at number one in the United Kingdom.
-The album contained the UK number-one singles, "R.I.P." and "How We Do (Party)".
-Ora was the artist with the most number-one singles on the UK Singles Chart in 2012, with three singles reaching the top position.
+Rita Sahatçiu Ora ([ˈɾita sahatˈtʃiu ˈɔɾa]; born Rita Sahatçiu; 26 November 1990) is a British singer-songwriter, television personality, and actress.
+Born in Pristina, modern-day Kosovo, she rose to prominence when she featured on DJ Fresh's 2012 single, "Hot Right Now", which peaked atop the UK singles chart.
+In 2008, she signed with American rapper Jay-Z's label Roc Nation and released her debut studio album, Ora (2012), which debuted atop the UK Albums Chart and spawned the UK number-one singles "R.I.P." and "How We Do (Party)".

-Born in Pristina, modern-day Kosovo, Ora was named an Honorary Ambassador of Kosovo in 2015.
-Ora's second studio album, Phoenix, was released in November 2018.
-The lead single, "Your Song", reached the UK top ten, and the subsequent singles, "Anywhere" and "Let You Love Me", reached the top five in the UK.
-"Let You Love Me" made Ora the first British female solo artist to have thirteen top ten songs in the United Kingdom.
+In 2014, Ora featured on Australian rapper Iggy Azalea's single, "Black Widow", which peaked at number three on the US Billboard Hot 100.
+The following year, she was named an honorary ambassador of Kosovo.
+After parting ways with Roc Nation, Ora signed with Atlantic Records to release her second studio album, Phoenix (2018).
+The album spawned the moderate hit singles "Your Song", "Anywhere" and "Let You Love Me"; the latter made Ora the first British female solo artist to have thirteen top-ten songs in the UK.
+Her third studio album, You & I (2023), debuted at number six in the UK.

+Aside from her recording career, Ora has served as a judge on television talent shows, including The X Factor UK (2015), The Masked Singer UK (2020–2024), and The Masked Singer US (2024–present), as well as a coach on The Voice UK (2015) and The Voice Australia (2021–2023).
+As an actress, she played Mia Grey in the Fifty Shades film series (2015, 2017, 2018).

 Early life

-Ora was born on 26 November 1990 in Pristina, SFR Yugoslavia (modern-day Kosovo), to Albanian parents.
-Her mother, Vera (née Bajraktari), is a psychiatrist and her father, Besnik Sahatçiu, is a pub owner, having previously studied economics.
+Rita Sahatciu was born on 26 November 1990 in Pristina, SFR Yugoslavia (modern-day Kosovo), to Albanian parents.
+Her mother, Vera (née Bajraktari), is a psychiatrist and her father, Besnik Sahatçiu, is a pub owner; he studied economics.
+Ora's mother is Catholic and her father is a nominal Muslim.
 Ora has an older sister, Elena, and a younger brother, Don.
-She was born as Rita Sahatçiu (surname derived from the Turkish word saatçi, which means 'watchmaker'), but her parents later added Ora (ora means 'time' in Albanian) to the family surname so it could be easily pronounced.
+Her maternal grandfather, Osman Bajraktari, was the Albanian consul to Russia (then part of the Soviet Union).
+Ora's paternal grandfather, Besim Sahatçiu, was a film and theatre director.
+The surname, Sahatciu, is derived from the Turkish word saatçi, which means 'watchmaker').
+Her parents later added Ora (ora means 'time' in Albanian) to the family surname so it could be easily pronounced.

-Her family left Kosovo for political reasons, because of the persecution of Albanians initiated with the disintegration of Yugoslavia.
-They relocated to London, England in 1991, when she was a baby.
-She grew up in Notting Hill, in West London, and attended a performing arts school, Sylvia Young Theatre School.
+Her family left Kosovo for political reasons, due to the persecution of Albanians initiated with the disintegration of Yugoslavia.
+They moved to London in 1991, when Ora was a baby.
+She grew up in Notting Hill in West London and attended a performing arts school, Sylvia Young Theatre School.